 Remembering my recent science class’s litmus paper experiment, I thought of an idea to create my own “color litmus test” device based on my previous Sarasa pen solution.
 It started out with a 7-by-4 cm sheet of standard white paper with varying shades of diverse colors and their respective labels as my first prototype.
 Next, I upgraded it using a Rite in the Rain waterproof paper and laminated them to make it more durable.
 It is now compact, portable, and sturdy.

-A few days later… I called dad to the garage
+A few days later… I called dad to the garage.

 Me: “I won’t guess the color this time.
-This is green right”
+This is green right?”

 He had a surprised look accompanied by silence for a few seconds; it felt like forever.
 For each second that passed, I began to doubt my answer more.
 Then, a gentle smile appeared.